sol-finance/test-site/content/articles/firstpost.md

 #### Initial Post

 This is the first post.
+Tested on Github Pages.

 Made with [pelican](https://getpelican.com)!